linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 1- Forward Rates Agreement/Forwards and Futures Notes.md

 1. Buy$1 + r_0(t, t+s)$zero-coupon bonds maturing at time$t+s$.
 1. Short-sell$1$zero-coupon bond maturing at time$t$.

-To summarize,  we have shown that an FRA is just like the stock and currency forwards we have considered,  both with respect to pricing and synthesizing.
+To summarize,  we have shown that an [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] is just like the stock and currency forwards we have considered,  both with respect to pricing and synthesizing.
 If at time 0 we want to lock in a lending rate from time t to time t + s,  we can create a rate forward synthetically by buying the underlying asset (the bond maturing at t + s) and borrowing (shorting) the bond maturing at day t.

 In general,  we have the following conclusions concerning a rate forward covering the period$t_1$to$t_2$: